mddazure/azure-vwan-security-microhack/README.md

 # Scenario 3: SDWAN through NVA in Spoke

-You will now connect an SD-WAN connection to the Cisco CSR1000v router in nva-vnet.
+You will now connect an SD-WAN connection to the Cisco Catalyst 8000v router in nva-vnet.
 The router will dynamically advertise SD-WAN remote IP space to the West Europe Hub via BGP.

 ![image](images/sd-wan.png)

-## Task 1: Configure CSR1000v NVA
+## Task 1: Configure Catalyst 8000v NVA
-The CSR1000v NVA is deployed in nva-vnet as nva-csr-vm, but it still needs to be configured.
+The Catalyst 8000v NVA is deployed in nva-vnet as nva-csr-vm, but it still needs to be configured.
 The Cisco IOS configuration is contained in [csr.ios](/templates/csr.ios).
-The public IP addresses of vnet-gw-onprem3 need to be inserted into the ios configuration, and then the configuration must be copied into the CSR1000v through its command line interface.
+The public IP addresses of vnet-gw-onprem3 need to be inserted into the ios configuration, and then the configuration must be copied into the Catalyst 8000v through its command line interface.

 - Obtain the IP addresses of `vnet-gw-onprem3-pubip-1` and `vnet-gw-onprem3-pubip-2`, either from the portal, or from Cloud Shell through: